zehengl/zehengl.github.io/_posts/2016-11-13-string-to-qr-code.markdown

 * python-qrcode does all the dirty work to generate QR code from string

-* flask serves a webapp where's only one end point, it returns the form upon GET and displays the QR code image upon POST
+* flask serves a webapp with only one endpoint, it returns the form upon GET and displays the QR code image upon POST

-* [the flask snippet](http://flask.pocoo.org/snippets/32/) shows how to avoid creating a temp file for the image.
+* [the flask snippet](http://flask.pocoo.org/snippets/32/) shows how to avoid creating a temp file for the image

 # The Deploy